Teaching and education sector

 Work experience

-Although it's not always essential to have classroom experience before submitting an application, it can increase your chances of getting a place on a course.
+Although it's not essential to have classroom experience before submitting an application it can help you make an informed decision about your choice.

 The University Student Mentoring Programme trains and supports undergraduate students to work in local schools and colleges, providing one to one mentoring support for pupils in Years 9-13.